Ckayz/LFG_GHack/README.md

     - The script will automatically calculate reorder quantities and send emails to suppliers when thresholds are met.
 3. **Generate Reports**:
     - Use the built-in report generation features to monitor inventory levels and trends.

-## 🤝 Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📬 Contact

-For any questions or feedback, please contact [your-email@example.com](mailto:your-email@example.com).